 Testicular cancer is relatively rare and primarily affects younger men, between ages 20 and 39.
 Men who have a family history of the cancer or an undescended testicle are at greater risk for the disease.
 Symptoms include bumps on the testicles, as well as pain and swelling in the groin area.
-While these types of symptoms can be caused by something else altogether, it is very important that a man experiencing these symptoms see a physician right away.
+While these symptoms can be caused by something else altogether, it is very important that a man experiencing these symptoms see a physician right away.

 The prostate is a small, walnut-shaped gland located below a man’s bladder.
 Its purpose is to create the fluid that transports sperm.

 There are other common prostate issues men may experience.
-An enlarged prostate – Benign Prostatic Hyperplasia (BPH) – is a very common condition in men over age 50; roughly half of men between ages 51 and 60 have BPH and 90 percent of men over age 80 do.
+An enlarged prostate – Benign Prostatic Hyperplasia (BPH) – is a common condition in men over age 50; roughly half of men between ages 51 and 60 have BPH and 90 percent of men over age 80 do.

 Since the prostate is located next to the bladder, enlargement can cause urinary complications, such as having to urinate more frequently and difficulty fully emptying the bladder.
 Men experiencing these symptoms should visit with their physician to determine if there are steps that can be taken to improve the situation.

 There is some evidence that a healthy diet can reduce the likelihood of BPH, including eating more fruits and vegetables.
 Obesity and lack of physical activity may also play a role in developing BPH.
-It is important to note that BPH is neither a cause or a result of prostate cancer; however, it is possible to have both conditions at the same time.
+It is important to note that BPH is neither a cause nor a result of prostate cancer; however, it is possible to have both conditions at the same time.